 Our Board continually seeks to improve the skill set and diversity of its members.
 Each year, the Board conducts a rigorous annual evaluation to help determine whether the Board and its committees are functioning effectively.
 The Nominating and Corporate Governance Committee oversees this process.
 The self-evaluation process solicits input from the directors regarding the performance and effectiveness of the Board, the committees and the individual directors, and provides an opportunity for directors to identify areas for improvement.
 The Nominating and Corporate Governance Committee reviews the results and feedback from the self-evaluation process and makes recommendations for improvements, as appropriate.
 Our annual evaluation process allows the Board to assess its performance and practices and identify areas for improvement.
 Additionally, our Lead Independent Director has regular one-on-one discussions with our Board members and conveys their feedback on an ongoing basis to our Chairman.
-Further, the Board periodically engages an independent third-party evaluation firm.
-In 2022, this effort included the engagement of Spencer Stuart to augment the Board's annual evaluation and succession planning processes.
+Further, the Board, every third or fourth year, engages an independent third-party evaluation firm.
+In late 2022, this effort included the engagement of Spencer Stuart to augment the Board's annual evaluation and succession planning processes in 2023.
 The Board continues to seek diverse candidates with unique skill sets to help us further enhance stockholder value creation and support a continuation of our robust growth trajectory for the next five years.
 We believe that this continuous feedback cycle, along with our formal annual evaluation process, contributes to the overall functioning and ongoing effectiveness of our Board.

 The findings of the review identified the Board overall as performing well, providing accountable oversight, and demonstrating a commitment to best practices.
-Having completed a successful merger in July 2020, the Board and leadership team have been focused on integration, strategy execution, and delivering strong results for shareholders.
-The Spencer Stuart review found that the Board has delivered oversight of all critically important business areas and demonstrated its capacity to make changes in the best interest of shareholders.
+The Spencer Stuart review found that the Board has delivered oversight of all critically important business areas and demonstrated its capacity to make changes in the best interest of stockholders.
 This report also identified areas that can be developed further to elevate the Board's performance, including planning for Board and management succession and development, optimizing the Board's leadership model, and deepening the Board's strategic oversight.